hmajid2301/blog/content/posts/2023-08-12-how-sync-your-shell-history-with-atuin-in-nix/index.md

 date: 2023-08-12
 canonicalURL: https://haseebmajid.dev/posts/2023-08-12-how-sync-your-shell-history-with-atuin-in-nix
 tags:
   - atuin
   - shell
   - nix
 series:
   - Atuin with NixOS
+cover:
+  image: images/cover.png
 ---

 [Atuin](https://atuin.sh/docs/) is a great tool I recently discovered that can be used to sync our shell history across